makerdao/documentation/source/includes/_new-service.md

 # Adding a New Service

-A service is a Javascript class that contains public methods.
+You can take advantage of the pluggable architecture of this library by choosing different implementations for services, and/or adding new service roles altogether.
+A service is just a Javascript class that inherits from either `PublicService, PrivateService, or LocalService`, and contains public method(s).
 It can depend on other services through a built-in dependency injection framework, and can also be configured through the Maker config file / config options.

 ## Steps to add a new service

 Here are the steps to add a new service called `ExampleService` to MakerJS:

-1. In the `src` directory, create an `ExampleService.js` file in one of the subdirectories.
-Also create a corresponding `ExampleService.spec.js` file in the `test` directory
+* (1) In the `src` directory, create an `ExampleService.js` file in one of the subdirectories.

-2. In `src/config/DefaultServiceProvider.js`, import `ExampleService.js` and add it to the `_services` array
+* (2) In `src/config/DefaultServiceProvider.js`, import `ExampleService.js` and add it to the `_services` array

-3. Create a class called `ExampleService` in `ExampleService.js`
+* (3) Create a class called `ExampleService` in `ExampleService.js`

 ```javascript
 //example code in ExampleService.js for steps 3-6